vukbgit/PHPCraft-architecture/walkthrough.md

 $http = require PATH_TO_ROOT . 'private/global/procedures/http.php';
 ```
 #### Cookies
-If the application makes use of cookie add to the 'require' section of composer.json:
+If the application makes needs cookie use a library like this one (an adapter of [dflydev-fig-cookies
+]()https://github.com/dflydev/dflydev-fig-cookies) and add to the 'require' section of composer.json:
 ```json
    "phpcraft/cookie": "@dev"
 ```